 We all procrastinate.
 And procrastination isn’t inherently a bad thing—the time you spend procrastinating can actually lead to more happiness and better decisions.
 But when it comes to increasing productivity and high-impact work, you want to timebox your procrastination so you aren’t spending the whole work day down a social media rabbit hole.

-Time management techniques are ways to think about upcoming work in order to get in the right headspace, reduce procrastination, and increase productivity.
+Time management techniques are ways to think about upcoming work in order to get in the right headspace, reduce procrastination, and increase productivity in the workplace.
 Even just planning how you’re going to tackle work ahead of time can help you focus.
 There are several time management techniques designed to help with productivity, including:

 The Pareto principle.
 The Pareto principle, otherwise known as the 80/20 rule, is simple: it states that you spend 20% of your time on 80% of your work.
 In applying the Pareto principle to time management, you’re encouraged to work on the 80% of your work that only takes 20% of your time first.
 By getting quick tasks out of the way, you’ll feel more accomplished and be ready to dedicate focus time to the bulk of your work for the day (the 20% of the work that takes 80% of the time).